Stein Neural Sampler: Experiments

-We run 30 independent runs of each method and compared the mean square error in estimating the two quantities.
-We also include the average of the estimated Maximum Mean Discrepancy (MMD) \citep{gretton2012} in 30 runs to measure the sample quality.
-Table [\ref{MMD_table}] summarizes the results.
-All the quantities are the smaller, the better.

-\paragraph{Bayesian Logistic Regression on Covertype Data} We apply Stein neural sampler to Bayesian logistic regression model for binary classification and test our methods on the Covertype dataset.
-The dataset has 581,012 observations, 54 features and a binary response.
-We use the same setting as in \cite{wang2016learning}, where we randomly split the whole dataset into the training set and the testing set by a ratio of 4:1.
-We compare our method to Stein GAN, SVGD, stochastic gradient Langevin dynamics (SGLD) \cite{WelingM2011bayesian} and doubly stochastic variational inference (DSVI) \cite{Titsias2014doubly}.
-Table [\ref{Covertype}] reports the classification accuracy on test set.
+\paragraph{Bayesian logistic regression on the Covertype data} The covertype data set \citep{blackard1998forest} contains 581,012 observations of 54 features and a binary response.
+We use the same setting as \citet{liu2016stein}, where the prior of the weights is $p(w|\alpha) = \mathcal{N}(w;~0, \alpha^{-1})$ and $p(\alpha) = \rm{Gamma}(\alpha;~ 1, 0.01)$.
+The data set is randomly split into the training set (80\%) and testing set (20\%).
+Our methods are compared with Stein GAN, SVGD, SGLD and doubly stochastic variational inference (DSVI) \citep{Titsias2014doubly} on this data set.
+For SGLD, DSVI and SVGD, the model is trained with 3 epoches of the training set (about 15k iterations), while for neural network based methods (Fisher-NS, KSD-NS and Stein GAN), we run them until convergence.
+Table \ref{Covertype} shows the mean and standard deviation of classification accuracies on the testing set with 30 replications of each method.
+The KSD-NS has a lower variances across different replications, but Fisher-NS achieves a higher accuracy on average.